-Welcoming Albany is located in southwest Georgia, 300 kilometres south of the state capital of Atlanta.
+Welcoming Albany is located in southwest Georgia, 187 miles south of the state capital of Atlanta.

 Part of the American ‘Black Belt’ of richly fertile soils, it is surrounded by agricultural land that once made cotton plantations common.

 Founded in 1836 after the removal of Creek native Americans, it became an important port on the Flint River for paddle boats, and then a major rail hub.